MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/quickstart-install-configure-dhcp-server.md

 ## Configure DHCP server

-After you successfully have installed the DHCP Server role, you need to authorize and configure your DHCP server.
+After you have successfully installed the DHCP Server role, you need to authorize and configure your DHCP server.

 ### Authorize the DHCP server in Active Directory

 If you're installing DHCP in a domain environment, you must perform the following steps to authorize the DHCP server to operate in the domain.

- [!NOTE]
+> [!NOTE]
- Unauthorized DHCP servers that are installed in Active Directory domains can't function properly and don't lease IP addresses to DHCP clients.
-The automatic disabling of unauthorized DHCP servers is a security feature that prevents unauthorized DHCP servers from assigning incorrect IP addresses to clients on your network.
+> Unauthorized DHCP servers that are installed in Active Directory domains can't function properly
+> and don't lease IP addresses to DHCP clients.
+The automatic disabling of unauthorized DHCP servers
+> is a security feature that prevents unauthorized DHCP servers from assigning incorrect IP
+> addresses to clients on your network.

 Follow these steps to authorize your DHCP server in a domain environment.